COVID-19 Checklist for Older Ohioans

 - Stay at home as much as possible and do not have visitors.
 Try to get outdoors for a walk or other recreation if possible.

-- When you go out, keep at least 6 feet from others and clean your hands often.
+- When you go out, wear a cloth face covering, keep at least 6 feet from others, and clean your hands often.

 - Ask others to run essential errands, such as grocery shopping or picking up medications.